The History of Thanksgiving, From Pilgrim to Present

 The first winter was a terrible ordeal.
-Forty six of the settlers never saw the next spring, succumbing to the weather and lack of food.
+46 of the settlers never saw the next spring, succumbing to the weather and lack of food.
 Finally leaving the ship in March, the pilgrims moved ashore where they met Squanto, a member of the Pawtuxet tribe.
-Squanto worked with the pilgrims through spring and summer, teaching the malnourished pilgrims to grow local foods, hunt and fish and was instrumental in the colony's survival.
+Squanto worked with the pilgrims through spring and summer, teaching the malnourished pilgrims to grow local foods as well as hunt and fish.
+He was instrumental in the colony's survival.
 Squanto also introduced the pilgrims to the Wampanoag, a local tribe, and helped forge an alliance that would last for 50 years.

-There is no record of the exact menu for the celebration, although we know that the Governor sent 5 men out fowling for wild birds and that the Indians brought 5 deer to the feast.
-While it is certainly possible that turkey and pumpkin were on the menu we cannot know that for sure.
+There is no record of the exact menu for the celebration, although we know that the governor sent five men out fowling for wild birds and that the Indians brought five deer to the feast.
+While it is certainly possible that turkey and pumpkin were on the menu, we cannot know that for sure.

-There was no "Thanksgiving feast" in 1622, a year after the first one, but in 1623 the Plymouth colony did repeat the feast and days or periods of thanksgiving feasting spread through other colonies over the next few decades.
-It was never a formal, united, celebration but varied by location.
+There was no "Thanksgiving feast" in 1622, a year after the first one, but in 1623, the Plymouth colony did repeat the feast and days or periods of thanksgiving feasting spread through other colonies over the next few decades.
+It was never a formal, united celebration, but it varied by location.
 A few celebrated nearly every year, some only occasionally, but it was spreading.

 Did You Know?

 Sarah Josepha Hale, the one person perhaps most responsible for Thanksgiving, also wrote "Mary had a little lamb"?
 Sarah was a prolific author and that popular children's poem was just one of her many works.